cdcabrera/curiosity-frontend/GUIDELINES.md

    - Common pitfalls to avoid

 When processing a workflow request, analyze the guideline document structure to understand the complete process before beginning the interactive sequence.

-### Additional Guidelines

-For more detailed, specialized guidelines covering specific workflows, procedures, and domain-specific instructions, refer to the guidelines located under:
-These additional guidelines provide refined instructions for:
-- Project workflows and procedures
-- Product-specific configurations
-- Development best practices
-- Technical implementation details
-- Domain-specific requirements

-When working on specific tasks or domains, consult both this core guidelines document and any relevant specialized guidelines in the guidelines directory structure.